Friday, July 6, 2012

 July 3rd, 2012

-I'm in my fish bowl of life, where I am the one gawking at the shadowy faces that are examining me through the glass encasement.
-The tapping on the tempered glass sends vibrations through the water, magnifying its big “bang” causing me to run around my bowl seeking shelter.
-There is no where to hide, everywhere I turn there is more glass.
-All four sides surrounding me.
-I take refuge in the center of my tank hoping that the sound will dissipate, before it reaches me but to no avail.
-The shock waves are being sent through the fluid and are moving me from side to side.
-I’m not the big fish in my solitude.
-There are bigger fish out there waiting to take advantage of the weaker ones like me.
-But I do my best to overcome the adversity to get back doing what I can to get through life despite those predators.
-Like everyone else,
+I'm in my fishbowl of life, gawking at the shadowy faces examining me through the glass encasement.
+The tapping on the tempered glass sends vibrations through the water, magnifying its big "bang," causing me to run around my bowl seeking shelter.
+There is nowhere to hide; there is more glass everywhere I turn.
+All four sides surround me.
+I take refuge in the center of my tank, hoping the sound will dissipate before it reaches me but to no avail.
+The shock waves are being sent through the fluid, moving me from side to side.
+I'm not the big fish in my solitude.
+Bigger fish are out there waiting to take advantage of the weaker ones like me.
+But I do my best to overcome adversity and get back to doing what I can to survive despite those predators.
+Like everyone else, I want to get by and live a happy life.
+Forgoing any hardship and pain that one encounters in a lifetime.
+To feel brand new again.

 Close your eyes.
 Believe you can do it.
-Feel your heart beat, the blood pulsating through your veins, the adrenaline flowing through your fingertips and get the nerves to fight through life.
+Feel your heartbeat, the blood pulsating through your veins, the adrenaline flowing through your fingertips, and get the nerves to fight through life.

 Today is a new day.
 There is life.
 I dare you to use your wings to guide you into the direction you thought you could only dream about.
 And if you can't fly today, then live to fly another day.
 I dare you to live your dreams.